 Attach Coat Hooks

-Once the coat hooks were mounted, we tested them for strength and found them to be very sturdy and without problem for use as a coat and purse wall rack.
+Once the coat hooks were mounted, we tested them for strength and found them to be very sturdy for use as a coat and purse wall rack.

 Three Golden Rules for Making a Vertical Wall Mounted Coat Tree